 San Giorgio di Valpolicella

-This small medieval hill town sports a tiny historic centre with a pretty Parish Church dating to the 11th century.
-In the Pieve di San Giorgio Church, I especially liked the cute cloister and the well-preserved frescoes on the walls.
-The intricately carved stone ciborium above the altar dates to Lombard times (8th century).
+This small medieval hill town has a tiny historic core centered around Pieve di San Giorgio, a pretty parish church that dates to the 11th century.
+I especially liked the cute cloister and the very well-preserved medieval frescoes on the walls.

-When you’re done exploring, return to Sant’Ambrogio di Valpolicella, cross the Adige at Ragano and join the SP8 further north near Caprino Veronese.
-At this point the road begins to slope uphill, slowly working its way up the mountains of the Monte Baldo massif by a series of switchbacks before reaching the small town of Spiazzi, the trailhead for our next stop.
+At this point the road begins to slope uphill, while it works its way up the mountains of the Monte Baldo massif in a series of switchbacks.
+Eventually, you’ll reach the village of Spiazzi, which is the trailhead for our next stop, the Madonna della Corona Sanctuary.

 Madonna della Corona Sanctuary